emmyjs/emmyjs/public/markdown/index.md

 # emmy-dom
 Emmy.js is a JavaScript library for building user interfaces.
-It is inspired by React.js and Astro
+Inspired by React.js, it uses the platform's native APIs to render components, in a declarative way.

 ## Functional Components
 You can use functional components to create components without classes.
 Functional components are just functions that return a string of HTML code or a function that returns a string of HTML code.
 The following example shows how to create a functional component: